DILCISBoard/CITS-SIARD/index.md

 	<tr>
 		<td>SIARD_16 </td>
 		<td> </td>
-		<td>The SIARD version of the SIARD-file <b>MUST</b> be the same as the version provided in mets/@csip:OTHERCONT ENTINFORMATIONTYPE and fileSec/fileGrp/fi le@csip:OTHERCONT ENTINFORMATIONTYPE</td>
+		<td>The SIARD version of the SIARD-file <b>MUST</b> be the same as the version provided in mets/@csip:OTHERCONTENTINFORMATIONTYPE and fileSec/fileGrp/file@csip:OTHERCONT ENTINFORMATIONTYPE</td>
 		<td>MUST </td>
 	</tr>
 	<tr>